Scream is a Windows and Linux application for Seismometer Configuration, REal‑time Acquisition and Monitoring.

 - Display any number of incoming streams with real-time spectrogram calculation

 - User-friendly interface to Guralp instruments including full mass control, calibration, digitizer output configuration and triggering

 - Extension modules for calibration, noise calculations and data analysis

 - Diagnostic tools including data integrity checks, at-a-glance GPS and mass position status, and direct access to the digitizer console

 Scream includes extensive support for TCP/IP and UDP/IP networks.
 It is designed to be effectively network-transparent, so users can contact and configure digitizers at remote sites as easily as those directly connected to the computer.

 A network summary window monitors the status of data streams, mass positions, and GPS timing for every instrument.
 Scream! can also send e-mails automatically to alert station operators when problems occur.

-The Scream! network protocol is supported by Earthworm’s scream2ew and Antelope’s guralp2orb extension modules.
-Both modules are part of the standard distribution.
+The Scream! network protocol is supported by Earthworm’s scream2ew extension module, which is part of the standard distribution.